padiks/django-modular-project/README.md

 ✔ **No migrations required** — the included `db.sqlite3` already contains the necessary data and schema.

-If your guide might involve any future database changes (such as adding new models or altering existing ones), you could update that part to say something like:

 ✔ **Migrations might be required in the future** — If you modify models or the schema, run the following commands to apply changes:

 ```bash